 Tulum will be one of the more popular stations along the route.
 There has been a lot of speculation to exactly where the station will be located since the downtown area is crowded.
 From the looks of it in the drawings below, the Tren Maya station for Tulum will be outside of town.
 A whole new development is planned around the station and what looks like the 307 Highway passing on the sides of the station.

 What will the Tren Maya station look like in Playa Del Carmen?

-The Tren Maya will pass through Playa Del Carmen along the 307 Highway.
+The Tren Maya will pass through Playa Del Carmen almost in the back side.
 The stations will be elevated to allow traffic to cross below.
 We have a full article here with photos of what the plans look like for Playa Del Carmen.